 My fascination with pregnancy and birth began at the age of three.
 I watched with awe and inspiration as my mother pushed my baby sister into this world with the help of a midwife, and it was all I could talk about for a long time.
 In college, I was drawn towards women's studies in the sciences, humanities, and social studies, and as soon as I graduated (with a degree in French Literature) I trained to be a doula to experience first-hand the world of birth.
 I was consistently inspired both by the power of the women who I attended in labor, and by the continuous compassion and support provided by the midwives taking care of them.

 I graduated from Yale School of Nursing in 2008, and have been working at Mount Auburn in full scope midwifery practice ever since.
 I love being a part of this community and supporting women during the transition to motherhood.
 During my career here, I have especially enjoyed teaching many midwifery students and watching them grow into fledgling midwives.

-Since starting my career at Mt.
-Auburn, I myself have become a mother.
-I have a husband and two wild young boys, both born into the hands of midwives, who take up the majority of my free time.
-When there is time I run 5Ks, knit, and enjoy spinning with friends.
+Since starting my career at Mount Auburn, I myself have become a mother.
+I live in Arlington with my husband and two wild young boys, both born into the hands of midwives.
+When there is time I enjoy watching my kids play baseball, gardening, knitting, and spinning with friends.
 In my past life, I used to be a traveler and a photographer.
 I have traveled all over the world with my family and with friends, from Asia to Africa to the Arctic, and one day hope to return to being a globetrotter.